yuninxia/HPCToolkit/doc/src/users/faq.md

 For any functions whose source code is not found (such as functions within system libraries), `hpcviewer` will generate a synopsis that shows the presence of the function and its line extents (if known).

+Hypothetically, let's say that your HPCToolkit database is missing source code from PetSC and you linked your program against a copy of PetSC provided by a module provided by your system administrators.
+You can check if that library contains line map information by running `readelf --debug-dump=decodedline`.
+In the `readelf` output, if you see that the source file paths begin with  `/path/to/petsc`, then you can download a matching version of PetSC to a location of your choosing `/my/path/to/petsc`.
+Then, you can rerun `hpcprof/mpi` with the `-R` option, which is used to replace path prefixes when searching for source files.
+In this example, you would use `-R /path/to/petsc=/my/path/to/petsc` to instruct `hpcprof/mpi` to consider all path prefixes of `/path/to/petsc` as `/my/path/to/petsc` so `hpcprof/mpi` will find the copies of source that you downloaded.

 ### `hpcviewer`'s reported line numbers do not exactly correspond to what I see in my source code!
 Why?

 To use a cliché, "garbage in, garbage out".
 HPCToolkit depends on information recorded in the symbol table by the compiler.
 Line numbers for procedures and loops are inferred by looking at the symbol table information recorded for machine instructions identified as being inside the procedure or loop.

 For procedures, often no machine instructions are associated with a procedure's declarations.
-Thus, the first line in the procedure that has an associated machine instruction is the first line of executable code.
+In that case, thae function might be mapped back to the first statement in the function that had machine code associated with it.

 Inlined functions may occasionally lead to confusing data for a procedure.
 Machine instructions mapped to source lines from the inlined function appear in the context of other functions.
 While `hpcprof`'s methods for handling incline functions are good, some codes can confuse the system.

 For loops, the process of identifying what source lines are in a loop is similar to the procedure process: what source lines map to machine instructions inside a loop defined by a backward branch to a loop head.
-Sometimes compilers do not properly record the line number mapping.
+For some compilers, that may cause a loop to be mapped back to its closing brace rather than beginning of the loop.

 ### `hpcviewer` claims that there are several calls to a function within a particular source code scope, but my source code only has one!
 Why?